siggsy/Tkp/README.md

+## Customization

+The first two variables can be changed

+- `DARK_COLOR_SCHEME`: path to the dark color-scheme
+- `LIGH_COLOR_SCHEME`: path to the light color-scheme

 ## How it works

 The script first uses `xprop` to acquire window's `WM_CLASS` used for KDE's window rules to apply color only to that specific app.
-Next, the script uses `grabc` to grab a color from your screen and use it as titlebar background.
-Selected color is then evaluated and based on contrast standards right color-scheme variant is selected to be overridden so title text is visible even on white titlebars ([see Typora example](#typora)).
+Next, the script runs `grabc` to grab a color from the screen to use it as titlebar background.
+Color is then evaluated and based on contrast standards the right color-scheme variant is selected to be overridden so title text is visible even on white titlebars ([see Typora example](#typora)).

 Because the color-scheme is only used for the titlebar, just changing every occurrence of BackgroundNormal and BackgroundAlternate works relatively well.